 How to Install

 We assume the user have a running version of Python 2.7.x and have permissions to write in the folder where the python distribution is installed.
 Still the package have not been tested in Python 3.x, but further developments of the package will be compatible to newer versions of Python.
 To install it the user would require the latest versions of pip and setuptools.
-Additional dependencies are: matplotlib (version 1.4.3 or greater), numpy (version 1.9.2 or greater), scipy (version 0.15.1 or greater) and sympy (version 0.7.6.1 or greater) and basemap (verision 1.0.7 or greater).
+Additional dependencies are: matplotlib (version 1.4.3 or greater), numpy (version 1.9.2 or greater), scipy (version 0.15.1 or greater), sympy (version 0.7.6.1 or greater) and basemap (verision 1.0.7 or greater).

 To install the package using pip just type in a terminal (Unix like systems) or in a command prompt window (Windows systems):

 $ pip install PhytoSFDM

 To install the package from the tarball, just download the file from GitHub.
 Then untar and unzip the file with a specific software like WinRAR (in Windows) or type in a terminal (Unix like systems):

 $ tar xvfz PhytoSFDM-X.X.X.tar.gz

 where the Xs are the respective version of the package.
 Then inside the extracted folder “PhytoSFDM”, type the following command: